 - Reduce body fat

-Don’t just take my word for it: go grab my special shot of adrenaline and exercise yourself happy!
+Don’t just take my word for it.
+Reap the many benefits of exercise with my special shot of adrenaline and exercise yourself happy at home or on the go.